Waluigitime4lyfe/Cephalopod-Races/Waweeg-Cephalopod-Species.md

 # Conclusive notes for now

 - Makes satisfying suction cup noises when walking and letting go of objects
+- I have attatched multiple images of visual design concepts for patterns and customization.

 I'd die of happiness at any squids, octopi, nautilus, etc becoming playable.
 I'm not versed in code, but I am and know a few artists, and have a creative mind.
 If developers need my help if they decided this is good enough to add, I'll gladly work with them.